TejasQ/tejaskumar.com/README.md

 ### Tej-variants

 On every load of the web page, a different "nickname" of mine is displayed.
 I call these "Tej-variants".
-[See for yourself!](https://tejaskumar.com).
+[See for yourself!](https://tejaskumar.com) You could [add your own](https://github.com/TejasQ/tejaskumar.com/edit/master/util/tej-variants.ts) interesting Tej-variant (like Tejackson or something) if you like.

 ### Photos